arkency/posts/posts/2016-04-18-how-i-hunted-the-most-odd-ruby-bug.md

 after being killed with `Thread.kill`.

 ```
-# HOTFIX for slow resque processing
+#ruby
 if Honeybadger::VERSION != "2.1.0"
   raise "You've upgraded the gem.
-Check if the hotfix still applies in identical way!
+Check if the hotfix still applies
+  an in identical way!
 They might have changed #work method body."
 end
 Honeybadger::Agent.class_eval do
   def work